collocations.org

 ready, reliable

-the provision of a reliable supply of clean water to rural communities
+a reliable supply of clean water to communities

 A clot in the brain cut off her blood supply.

-The farmers depend on a casual labour supply at harvest time.
+The farmers depend on a casual labour/labor supply at harvest time.

 money

-the country''s problems with ballooning inflation and swelling money supply
+the country's problems with inflation and money supply

 have